 We are all different and so are our finances, lenders need to understand your lifestyle so that they can work out the size of loan to give you.

 Lenders will ask questions to work this out.
 They will analyse your income, if you pay your debts back on time and other elements such as your Age and your Commitments will also be taken into account.

 Amount of equity

 The amount of money you have built up in your property has a bearing on how much a lender will lend you.
-Generally, the larger your equity the less risk for the lender and they more they will lend.
+Generally, the amount your property is worth less the amount outstanding on your current mortgage will be the amount of equity you own.
+This will effectively become the deposit element of any new mortgage.
 As part of our mortgage assessment we will carry out an online valuation of your house to gain an idea of your likely equity and how this affects your borrowing capacity and mortgage deal.

-Once we have worked out your income, commitments, likely credit score, equity and how long we are able to borrow the money for we can work out the maximum loan size you should be able to obtain.
+Once we have worked out your income, commitments, likely credit score, deposit and how long we are able to borrow the money for we can then work out the the most appropriate mortgage deal and terms for you.

 Bluebell mortgages will then handle the whole remortgage process for you every step of the way.

 - Complete all the required paperwork on your behalf

 - Answers any question or queries that may arise.